fh233/fh233.github.io/_pages/about.md

 <br />
 <div class='paper-box-text' markdown="1">

--A ski-stunt maneuver is a type of aggressive vehicle motions in which a four-wheel vehicle runs on two wheels on one side.
+A ski-stunt maneuver is a type of aggressive vehicle motions in which a four-wheel vehicle runs on two wheels on one side.
 We present the safety-guaranteed motion control of  autonomous ski-stunt maneuvers. (see the video abvoe)